Skip to content

 Each invocation of .property() adds a new value without replacing the existing ones.

-Each multi-property value is stored as a separate object and can include its own meta-properties.
-These meta-properties are attached to individual property values—not to the vertex itself.
-For example:
+Each vertex property value is stored as a separate object and can include its own meta-properties.
+These meta-properties are attached to individual property values, not to the vertex itself.

 g.addV("person")